-By Aly W. | First published September 19, 2018 | Last modified July 4, 2021
+By Aly W. | First published September 19, 2018 | Last modified October 8, 2021

 Scientific knowledge is published and recorded in the academic literature.
 These include academic journal articles, which are published in scientific journals, and books, including edited scientific books and textbooks.
 Academic journal articles can be subdivided into original research articles (otherwise known as studies), literature reviews (summaries of original research/studies), and systematic reviews/meta-analyses (systematically review original research and perform statistical analyses on the pooled data from the studies).
-Original research articles/studies are referred to as primary sources, while literature reviews and edited books/book chapters are referred to as secondary sources.
-Encyclopedias like Wikipedia and others are referred to as tertiary sources.
-The citations on Wikipedia (e.g., “”) are mainly secondary sources, namely reviews and book chapters/textbooks.
+Original research articles are referred to as primary sources, while literature reviews and edited books or book chapters are referred to as secondary sources.
+Encyclopedias like Wikipedia and others, which are not part of the formal scientific literature, are referred to as tertiary sources.
+The citations on Wikipedia are mainly secondary sources, usually reviews and book chapters.

 Google Scholar is a search engine by Google that indexes journal articles and patents.
 It indexes the vast majority of published journal articles and patents, and hence almost any journal article or patent can be found with it.
 In addition, Google Scholar indexes the full texts of articles and patents, so when you search with Google Scholar, you’re searching the texts of the entire publications.
 Google Scholar also allows for the use of advanced search features such as “AND”, “OR”, “-“ (without), “intitle:”, and many others.
 It allows for searching within a defined date range, searching by specific journals or authors, and other advanced search features as well.
 Because of its vast database, its indexing and searching of full texts, and its advanced search features, Google Scholar is a very powerful tool for searching the scientific literature.